daisy-watt/babys_first_app/README.md

-STATEMENT OF PURPOSE AND SCOPE:
+----STATEMENT OF PURPOSE AND SCOPE:

 In ten words or less, this application turns words into coloured weave structures.